microsoft/promptflow/docs/how-to-guides/conditional-flow-with-activate.md

-# Create a conditional flow using activate config
+# Create a conditional flow

 :::{admonition} Experimental feature
 This is an experimental feature, and may change at any time.
 Learn [more](faq.md#stable-vs-experimental).